AnSeph/Insplus/Insurgency+ Tactical Rebalance Theater Readme.txt

 [h1][b]Attachment benefits:[/b][/h1]
 Note: modifiers to freeaim radius affect both hipfire and ironsight radius.
 Decreasing radius constricts the boudaries of your freeaim, meaning your weapon barrel will fall more towards the center of your screen.
 Increasing the radius has the opposite effect.
 [b]Suppressors/Silencers:[/b]
-- Increases freeaim radius by 5%
 - Increases weapon spread by 20%
+- Decreases ads in an out speed by 5%
+- Decreases draw speed by 5%
 [b]Lasersights:[/b]
-- Decreases freeaim radius by 25%
-- Increases ads in and ads out speed by 10% [b]Foregrips:[/b]
+- Increases ads in and ads out speed by 15% [b]Foregrips:[/b]
 - Decreases vertical recoil by 25%
 - Decreases lateral recoil by 10%